Although this is a poor picture,

 I bought the brass plate

-with the image of Mary and Joseph a long time ago.
+with the Nativity image of Mary and Joseph a long time ago.
 Unfortunately

-the scene doesn't show up here.
+the scene doesn't show up as well here as it does in real life.
 The tiny Santa is plastic;

 don't remember where I got him.
 The lollypop tree was